calint/osca/howto-archlinux/2024.12.01--archinstall/README.md

 # notes
 * on HP Stream Notebook PC 11 at install: at iwctl power off and on the device for scan to work
-* install using profile Xorg
+* install using profile Xorg with pipewire sound
 * run `install-step-1.sh`
 * run `install-step-2.sh`
 * install `yay`